-There are plenty of old wives tales out there about whether you’re going to have a baby boy or girl.
-While none of them have been proven (or are medically accurate), they’re fun to read.
-And you never know, they may turn out to be right!
+There are plenty of clues out there about whether you’re going to have a baby boy or girl.
+While none of them have been proven (or are medically accurate), they’re fun to read... and you never know, they may turn out to be right!

 Low heartbeatIf your baby’s heartbeat is lower than 140 beats per minute, you could be having a little boy.

 You’re moodier than normalFeeling grumpy and down in the dumps?
 It could mean you’re pregnant with a girl.

 Sleeping on your left sideDo you keep finding you wake up on your left side?
 It’s another sign you’re having a boy.

 Your skin is softBeing pregnant with a girl could mean you’ve finally got that baby soft skin you’ve always wanted.

 You’re carrying lowIf someone tells you you’re ‘carrying low’, it means your bump is lower and your baby lying closer to the pelvis – a sign that some believe suggests your baby’s a boy…